 WHEREAS all CMV users must maintain extensive records to comply with these requirements (and are subject to audit and fines for non-compliance) and this poses a tremendous burden on small businesses and does nothing to advance safety; and

 WHEREAS all recreational vehicles and pleasure horse vehicles — no matter how big — are exempt from these regulations and inequities such as this are creating an unintended incentive for small businesses to purchase smaller and less-safe vehicles to avoid the 10,001 lb. threshold and thereby escape the cumbersome and inequitable regulations.

-NOW, THEREFORE, BE IT RESOLVED that CLUB 20 supports re-establishing the weight threshold for Commercial Motor Vehicles from the current threshold of 10001 lbs. to the previous threshold of 26,001 lbs. and supports an exemption of all business users from current requirements of CMVs and a broader definition of exempt “agriculture operations”, and
+NOW, THEREFORE, BE IT RESOLVED that Club 20 supports re-establishing the weight threshold for Commercial Motor Vehicles from the current threshold of 10001 lbs. to the previous threshold of 26,001 lbs. and supports an exemption of all business users from current requirements of CMVs and a broader definition of exempt “agriculture operations,” including transportation related to the timber industry; and

 - exempt farm vehicles from CMV marking requirements, hours of service rules, and definitions of CMV, and

 - Waive CDL requirements for farm drivers, and

 - Eliminate the 100/150 mile radius rule limitation for farm operations, and

 - Define agricultural operations more broadly for purposes of exemption from the CMV requirements, and